-"Our diligent management team has continued to expand and is successfully executing on its growth strategy by continuing to progress into new markets while strengthening the core fundamentals of the business by distinguishing long-term debt and adding additional revenue streams," said Rapid Nutrition CEO Simon St. Ledger.
-"We know that market fluctuations have been challenging but are very optimistic about the opportunities in front of us."
+"Our diligent management team has continued to expand and is successfully executing on its growth strategy by advancing into new markets, strengthening the fundamentals of the business, and adding new revenue streams," said Rapid Nutrition CEO Simon St. Ledger.
+"The additional funding secured post-reporting period underscores investor confidence in our vision and positions us to capitalize on the significant opportunities ahead.
+While market fluctuations remain a challenge, we are confident in our ability to deliver growth and value to our shareholders."